thomasmamaila33/Credit-Risk-Prediction-App/README.md

 A Streamlit web app that predicts whether a loan applicant represents a **good** or **bad** credit risk, based on the [German Credit Risk dataset](https://www.kaggle.com/datasets/uciml/german-credit).
 The app uses a trained ExtraTrees classifier and label encoders to turn user input into a prediction in real time.

+# Credit Risk Prediction App

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://credit-risk-prediction-app-jofs8t5v28deeqgmcdvxmp.streamlit.app/)

+A Streamlit web app that predicts whether a loan applicant represents a good or bad credit risk...

  **App Screenshots**